textileio/papers/draft.md

 in order to provide standards for accessing content-addressable data (on the web or elsewhere), it is necessary to define a common format or specification.
 In IPFS and other systems [e.g.
 @protocollabsFilecoinDecentralizedStorage2017], this common data format is called Interplanetary Linked Data (IPLD)[^4].
-As the name suggests, IPLD is based on principals of linked data [@berners-leeLinkedData2009; @bizerLinkedDataStory2011] with the added capabilities of a content-based addressing storage network.
+As the name suggests, IPLD is based on principals of linked data [@berners-leeLinkedData2009;
+@bizerLinkedDataStory2011] with the added capabilities of a content-based addressing storage network.

-IPLD is used to represent linked data that is spread across different "hosts", such that everything (e.g., entities, predicates, data sources) [@heathLinkedDataEvolving2011] uses content-based addresses as unique identifiers.
+IPLD is used to represent linked data that is spread across different "hosts", such that everything (e.g. entities, predicates, data sources) [@heathLinkedDataEvolving2011] uses content-based addresses as unique identifiers.
 To form its structure, IPLD implements a Merkle DAG, or directed acyclic graph[^5].
 This allows all hash-linked data structures to be treated using a unified data model, analogous to linked data in the Semantic Web sense [@brendanobrienDeterministicQueryingDistributed2017].
-In practice, IPLD is represented as objects, each with `Data` and (possibly multiple) `Link` fields, where `Data` can be a small blob of unstructured, arbitrary binary data, and a `Link` simply 'links' to other IPLD objects.
+In practice, IPLD is represented as objects, each with `Data` and (possibly multiple) `Link` fields, where `Data` can be a small blob of unstructured, arbitrary binary data, and a `Link` simply links to other IPLD objects.

 ### Merkle-Clocks {#sec:merkleclocks}